+Loans to SPG-FCM

-On February 16, 2007, SPG-FCM, a 50/50 joint venture between an affiliate of the Operating Partnership and funds managed by Farallon Capital Management, L.L.C., or Farallon, entered into a definitive merger agreement to acquire all of the outstanding common stock of Mills for \$25.25 per common share in cash.
-The acquisition of Mills and its interest in the 36 properties that remain at March 31, 2009 was completed in April 2007.
-As of March 31, 2009, we and Farallon had each funded \$650.0 million into SPG-FCM to acquire all of the common stock of Mills.
-As part of the transaction, the Operating Partnership also made loans to SPG-FCM and Mills primarily at rates of LIBOR plus 270-275 basis points.
-These funds were used by SPG-FCM and Mills to repay loans and other obligations of Mills, including the redemption of Mills' preferred stock.
-As of March 31, 2009, the outstanding balance of our remaining loan to SPG-FCM was \$536.0 million.
-During the first quarter of 2009 and 2008, we recorded approximately \$2.2 million and \$4.5 million in interest income (net of inter-entity eliminations), respectively, related to this loan.
-The loan facility bears interest at a rate of LIBOR plus 275 basis points and matures on June 7, 2009, with three available one-year extensions.
+As part of our acquisition of a joint venture interest in The Mills Corporation through SPG-FCM, the Operating Partnership made loans to SPG-FCM and Mills primarily at rates of LIBOR plus 270-275 basis points.
+These funds were used by SPG-FCM and Mills to repay loans and other obligations, including the redemption of Mills' preferred stock.
+As of December 31, 2008 and June 30, 2009, the outstanding balance of our remaining loan to SPG-FCM was \$520.7 million and \$586.0 million, respectively.
+During the first six months of 2009 and 2008, we recorded approximately \$4.5 million and \$8.1 million in interest income (net of inter-entity eliminations), respectively, related to this loan.
+The loan facility bears interest at a rate of LIBOR plus 275 basis points and matures on June 8, 2010, with two available one-year extensions.